This blog may contain affiliate links. Read our disclosure policy for more info.

 Seeing the incredible lakes around Banff is just one of the many awesome things you can do in Alberta!
 To give you an idea of more places to explore, here are some of the other things you can do while you’re in Banff:

-- Ride on a gondola – If you want the best vantage points around, take in one of the four gondolas around Banff!
-You’ll climb up high above the ground with tickets for the Banff Gondola, the Banff Sunshine Gondola, Lake Louise Gondola, or the Mt Norquay Chairlift.
+• Ride on a gondola – If you want the best vantage points around, try one of the four gondolas around Banff.
+You’ll climb up high above the ground and have so many epic photo opportunities – guaranteed that your friends and family with be super jealous!

 Where to Stay near the Larch Valley Trail